Welcome to Pennsylvania Environmental Council's Mini Grant Programs

 Round 2, funded by the William Penn Foundation, is now open.
 The program provides one-year grants of $1,000-$12,000 for projects that increase a sense of welcome, belonging, and safety among under-represented groups on the Circuit Trails, a network of 400 miles of multi-use trails throughout nine counties in the Greater Philadelphia region (PA and NJ).

 Priority is given to projects led by and engaging under-represented and marginalized groups; projects that promote equity and serve historically disinvested communities; and organizations with a budget of less than $250,000.
 Full guidelines and the application can be found at the bottom of this page.
-Applications are due by Monday, September 30, 2024 at 5pm.
+Applications are now closed.

 Laurel Highlands Conservation Landscape Mini Grants: PEC administers the Laurel Highlands Conservation Landscape (LHCL) Mini-Grant Program with funding from Pennsylvania Department of Conservation and Natural Resources’ Community Conservation Partnership Program.
 The mission of the LHCL is to facilitate collaboration and networking among diverse stakeholders to empower the region’s vibrancy by celebrating its natural resources, outdoor recreation opportunities, heritage assets, and thriving communities.